uriel1998/ainkpolicies/kickstarter.md

 * A timetable of delivery/fulfillment of the Reward
 * Any costs or reimbursement involved, as needed
 * That the offering of the Reward is independent of the contract for the story in the anthology
+* Any critiques offered as backer rewards will be fulfilled *after* any open call for submissions to avoid conflicts of interest.

 ## Campaign Backers